davidbarone/parser-js/README.md

    |    |    |
   FOO  PLUS BAR
 ```
 In general, a non-terminal node is represented using the `Node` class, and terminal / leaf nodes are represented using the `Token` class.
-The `Name` property provides the name of non-terminal nodes, and the `TokenName` property provides the name of tokens (the `TokenValue` provides the actual value of a token).
+The `name` property provides the name of non-terminal nodes, and the `tokenName` property provides the name of tokens (the `tokenValue` provides the actual value of a token).
 This is the default behaviour without specifying any aliases or modification rules.

 In the above example, FOO, PLUS, BAR, and BAZ are all represented by `Token` objects.
-Each `Node` object contains a `Properties` dictionary which provides access to the child / leaf nodes.
+Each `Node` object contains a `properties` object which provides access to the child / leaf nodes.
 By default, the key of each property is the same as the child name.
 Therefore, to access the input value "FOO" in the tree, you would use:

-`fbb.Properties["fb"].Properties["FOO"].TokenValue`
+`fbb.properties["fb"].properties["FOO"].tokenValue`

 ### Ignoring Items
 Sometimes you need to manipulate the tree.
 The first way to manipulate the tree is by ignoring nodes.
 In the example above, the PLUS symbols don't really add much semantics to the tree.
 We can have the parser remove these completely, by changing the grammar to: